 For young people talking can sometimes feel too difficult but working creatively offers them other ways to communicate e.g. drawing, objects, sand or cards and pictures.
 In my work with young people witnessing their commitment to the therapeutic and coaching process supports my belief that working creatively, non-judgementally and non-directively empowers young people to create positive change in their lives, ultimately creating the life they wish to live.

 Teenagers and young adults are at an especially critical point of their development physically, emotionally and socially.
 They are readying them selves to become independent adults and start out on their own life path.
 Counselling and coaching can support their ability to gain a deeper understanding and acceptance of themselves, supporting their ability to evolve into an adult who comes from more self-accepting, happy and confident place.

 Working with those living with cancer or other challenging conditions

 Living with cancer or other challenging conditions can be an isolating experience.
 You can feel vulnerable and out of control.
-Counselling can help it all feel more manageable.
+Counselling and coaching can help it all feel more manageable.
 I provide a calm, confidential space in which you can share your feelings, thoughts, explore difficult choices and issues or voice unspoken fears you maybe holding onto.
 These may not necessarily be illness related but have become more prominent as a consequence of it.
 By talking through the things on your mind you can deepen your understanding of your experience.
 Talking about it can make it feel more manageable, supporting your ability to tap into your natural reservoir of inner-strength and resilience.
 This can help support your ability to maintain positivity, your sense of self and wellbeing during this time.